 Matt Pryor’s gravel-voiced laments about leaving home and breaking hearts.

 Most emo moment: The waltzing piano ballad “I’ll Catch You”

 could soundtrack the most romantic moment you’ve ever had.
 Then play “Out of Reach” a few weeks later when she dumps you.

 3. Weezer: Say what you will about anything Weezer’s ouput in the last decade or so (we certainly have), but Rivers Cuomo and Co.’s Pinkerton remains not only the band’s best, but possibly the best emo album ever created.
 There’s more self-loathing, sexuality-confusing, emotion-flairing angst on this record then in all the high-school locker rooms

 across the country put together.

-4. Texas is the Reason - Three years and one album is all it took this totally-not-from-Texas band to crack our top five.
-From 1994-97, Texas is the Reason were one of the top reasons to listen to emo.
+4. Texas Is the Reason: Three years and one album is all it took for this totally-not-from-Texas band to crack our top five.
+From 1994 to 1997, Texas Is the Reason were one of the top reasons to listen to emo.
 The nine songs of 1996's Do You Know Who You Are? are a gut-wrenching punch of jagged guitar anthems rife with paranoia and frustration.